About HOUSE Conference

 Fiona Smartt - Director of Ministry at St Luke’s Clovelly

-Looking for more leaders?
+"Looking for more leaders?
 Want to help existing leaders stretch and grow?
 Keen for a culture of joyful and sacrificial service?
-This is the first in a three year elective (held over the next few years at House conference) on the privilege and challenge of raising up leaders.
-It includes lots of practical ideas to help you recruit, support and invest in leaders who use their personality, circumstances and gifts in joyful service of the Lord.
+This is the second in a three year elective series on the privilege and challenge of raising up leaders.
+This year we'll look at how to build and grow a culture of leadership development in any ministry - big or small.
+This elective also includes lots of practical resources, tools and ideas to help you develop other leaders to use their gifts in service of the Lord.

 Note: You do not need to have attended the previous year to come to this elective.